Estimating the characteristics of stochastic damping Hamiltonian systems from continuous observations: Proofs for Section

 We now want to use Theorem 3.5 in \cite{Dirksen2015} which requires a bound of the form $2\exp(-u)$.
 However, inspection of the proof of this theorem and, in particular, the proof of Lemma A.4 of \cite{Dirksen2015} used therein shows that the bound in \eqref{eq: bernstein stoch int} suffices.
 Thus, we have that there exist constants $c_1,c_2>0$ and $t_0>0$ such that, for any $p\geq1$ and $t\geq t_0$,

 where we used the Burkholder--Davis--Gundy inequality (with $C_p>0$ denoting the corresponding constant) and H\"older's inequality.
 Additionally, we bounded the $\gamma_\alpha$ functionals appearing in Theorem 3.5 of \cite{Dirksen2015} by the corresponding entropy integrals (see Section 1.2 in \cite{talagrand2005}).
-Furthermore, combining Proposition 4.2 in \cite{barlow1982} with the H\"older inequality shows that there exists a universal constant $c>0$ such that $C_p\leq c\sqrt{p}$ and, thus, Lemma \ref{lemma: moment bound drift} implies that for any $\tilde m_t\in (0,t/4)$ there exists $\tilde\tau \in [\tilde m_t,2\tilde m_t]$ such that
+Thus, we can see that $c_1,c_2$ can be set to